-D. Data plane bandwidth consumption: comparison between the OLC and fully distributed control plane architectures of discovery packets, which are generated on the data plane to provide all the subnets a general view of the whole network.
+The bandwidth consumption from the discovery process is evaluated using the number of discovery phases and number of discovery packets, which are generated on the data plane to provide all the subnets a general view of the whole network.
 A linear topology is used whilst increasing the number of subnets from 2 to 10 and the Wireshark tool is used to evaluate the number of discovery packets and how many phases are needed to complete one discovery process.